dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 .. _System-R: http://www.mcjones.org/System_R/index.html

 It is anticipated that there will be two major sub-systems in the dbms backend.
-The Data Manager subsystem (Relational Storage System or RSS in System-R_ parlance) will be responsible for implementing low-level stuff such as transactions, locking, buffer management, table and index management.
-The functions of the SimpleDBM RSS module are based upon the description of the System-R RSS component in [ASTRA-76]_.
+The RSS subsystem (Relational Storage System) will be responsible for implementing low-level stuff such as transactions, locking, buffer management, table and index management.
+The functions of the RSS subsystem will be based upon the description of the System-R_ RSS component in [ASTRA-76]_.

    The Relational Storage Interface (RSI) is an internal interface which handles access to single tuples of base relations.
 This